DoubleCouponDay/Chunkus/README.md

 `!vp or !vectorizerparams [chunksize] [threshold]` eg.

     !params 2 50
-You should receive a confirmation message telling you what you set the parameters to
+You should receive a confirmation message telling you what you set the parameters to.

-### Set Algorithm: Sets which algorithm is used for shape identification
-Currently only values of 0 and 1 are supported
-- Value 0 means linked-list aggregation algorithm
-- Value 1 means image-sweep algorithm

-`!va or !vectorizeralgorithm [algorithm_num]`

 ## C Tests